gaining/ResetterHelper/README.md

-# Resetter Helper v1.1
+# Resetter Helper v1.2
-- Resetter only needs two files to be compatible with a distro, the first is a stock manifest file, the second is the stock userlist.
+- [Resetter](https://github.com/gaining/resetter) only needs two files to be compatible with a distro, the first is a stock manifest file, the second is the stock userlist.
 ResetterHelper doesn't need to be installed and can be run on a new system to generate those files.
 - With the help of volunteers running this program on a stock debian based system and submitting their generated files, Resetter will be compatible with virtually any debian based os whether x86, amd64 or arm.
 - This is the program that will help reseter spread to other debian based distros.
 - Written in python 3.5 and PyQt5